How to Thaw Frozen Shrimp

 Can you defrost shrimp in hot water?
 No, do not use hot water.
 Hot water may begin to cook the shrimp-like being in a seafood boil.
 For this reason, avoid using hot water to thaw frozen shrimp.

-These instructions are for thawing one to four pounds of frozen shrimp but will work for larger amounts, and the thawing time will be a little longer.
+These instructions are for thawing one to four pounds of frozen shrimp but will work for larger amounts, but the thawing time will be a little longer.

 Don’t place the frozen shrimp into a bowl of water because the temperature of the water in the bowl will drop substantially.
 You can defrost shrimp this way, but it will take much longer for them to thaw.